Sing Me Softly of the Blues

 Sing Me Softly of the Blues is an album by Art Farmer's Quartet recorded in 1965, and released on the Atlantic label.

 Reception

 The Allmusic review awarded the album 3 stars.
+The Penguin Guide to Jazz awarded the album 3 1/2 stars, noting that "the playing is immaculate and slow burning as only Farmer's records can be."